MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 1. For **Associated Entity**, enter "Order Product".
 1. Select **Save**.

-## Create new simple fulfillment assignment policy rule for Seattle
+## Create new simple fulfillment assignment policy rule for Seattle store

+To create a new simple fulfillment assignment policy rule for the Seattle store, follow these steps.

 1. On the simple fulfillment assignment policy form, select **New Rule**.
 1. Under **Condition**, for **Rule Name**, enter "Assignment rule- Seattle".